redis/hiredis-rb/README.md

 the Ruby built-in `Errno::*` errors will be raised.
 All other errors (such as a protocol error) result in a `RuntimeError`.

-You can stop hiredis from requiring redis-rb by simply requiring `hiredis/connection`.
+You can skip loading everything and just load `Hiredis::Connection` by requiring `hiredis/connection`.
-This only loads the connection class and skips loading redis-rb.

-### Reply parser
+### Standalone: Reply parser

 Only using hiredis for the reply parser can be very useful in scenarios where the I/O is already handled by another component (such as EventMachine).

-You can stop hiredis from requiring redis-rb by simply requiring `hiredis/reader`.
+You can skip loading everything and just load `Hiredis::Reader` by requiring `hiredis/reader`.
-This only loads the reader class and skips loading redis-rb.

 Use `#feed` on an instance of `Hiredis::Reader` to feed the stream parser with new data.
 Use `#read` to get the parsed replies one by one: